PhamVuHuyenTrang/PhamVuHuyenTrang.github.io/_pages/about.md

 - Conference Reviewer: ICLR (2025) and AISTATS (2025).

 ## Teaching Experience
-- Teaching Assistant, Object-oriented programming (IT3100E), HUST.
-- Teaching Assistant, Introduction to Data Science (IT4142E), HUST.
+- Undergraduate Teaching Assistant: Object-oriented programming (IT3100E) and Introduction to Data Science (IT4142E)